This year in November, as every 4 years for the past 225 or so years, America will vote on its next President.

 …hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.

-Today, even more so then I was growing up it seems to me that American’s (and I use that term loosely) are more apt to say whatever they want because they have the freedom to do so (a very strict textual reading of the 1st Amendment but missing the spirit of that law by about google of miles) and never stopping for one moment to think they should.
-Instead of griping and moaning, instead of swearing the country is going to the dogs and it’s better to move to Canada then now, I offer two solutions.
+Today, even more so then I was growing up it seems to me that American’s are more apt to say whatever they want because they have the freedom to do so (a very strict textual reading of the 1st Amendment but missing the spirit of that law by about a google of miles) and never stopping for one moment to think they should.
+Instead of griping and moaning, instead of swearing the country is going to the dogs and it’s better to move to Canada, I offer two solutions.

 - Go ahead and actually move and report back in ten years;